Frozen & Fun Dog Treats for Hot Summer Days

 This is where plain old ice cubes become the best homemade dog treat.
 Place a few ice cubes in your dog's water bowl, and after they have licked the ice cubes for a few minutes you can fill the bowl with fresh, cold water.
 It is best to use crushed ice cubes, as veterinary dentists find that ice cubes can cause tooth fractures in dogs from chewing on the ice.

-As you create frozen dog treats for summer, share your favourite recipes and ideas with your friends so the other pups in your neighbourhood can keep cool all summer long.
+As you create frozen dog treats for summer, share your favorite recipes and ideas with your friends so the other pups in your neighborhood can keep cool all summer long.

 Chrissie Klinger is a pet parent that enjoys sharing her home with her furkids, two of her own children and her husband.
 Chrissie enjoys spending time with all her family members when she is not teaching, writing or blogging.
 She strives to write articles that help pet owners live a more active and meaningful life with their pets.